yaya2devops/gopencti/README.md

 #### Connector Import Document

-The `connector-import-document` section is responsible for importing documents into the OpenCTI platform.
+The `connector-import-document` (included) is responsible for importing documents into the OpenCTI platform.
 It provides the following configuration options:
 ```YAML
   connector-import-document:
     image: opencti/connector-import-document:5.7.6